 You can sign up for this service at www.KelleysIsland.us under Village News.
 Erie Longbrake is chairing a Coastal Management Committee to assist homeowners in finding solutions to the high water situation along their shoreline.

 Airport plans are moving slowly forward.
 Before the State releases land to the Village, the Village must come up with a suitable land swap.
 The Mayor brought us up to date on telecommunications issues (Frontier may be exploring fiber optics, and Hancock Wood is looking at a system).
 You can keep up with those updates under Village News on the website.
 Chris Arnold asked the community for project ideas that KILA can undertake.
 One person wanted the Village to install a public swimming pool.

 Kellys Island News Council Notes

 Minutes from each Council meeting are online at www.
 KelleysIsland.us.
-We may have some additional recycle opportunities thanks to Erie County, including possible scrap tire and electronics events.
-The season is well underway and EMS had 165 runs and the Fire Department. had two runs.
+Thanks to Erie County, we may have some additional recycling opportunities, including possible scrap tire and electronics events.
+The season is well underway; EMS had 165 runs, and the Fire Department. had two runs.
 Our thanks to the Brecksville Fire Department for donating 17 sets of turnout gear to our Fire Dept. The old (unusable) gear